fossasia/meilix/README.md

 Name | About |
 -------------|-------|
-[Meilix](https://github.com/fossasia/meilix) | This repo for standalone build or as a backend [Meilix-generator](https://github.com/fossasia/meilix-generator) | A webapp which generates an ISO Image of Meilix Linux [Meilix-systemlock](https://github.com/fossasia/meilix-systemlock/) | A program to freeze the system [Meilix-artwork](https://github.com/fossasia/meilix-artwork/) | Repository to store the boot screen theme of Meilix
+[Meilix](https://github.com/fossasia/meilix) | This repo for standalone build or as a backend for the webapp [Meilix-generator](https://github.com/fossasia/meilix-generator) | A webapp which generates an ISO Image of Meilix Linux [Meilix-systemlock](https://github.com/fossasia/meilix-systemlock/) | A program to freeze the system [Meilix-artwork](https://github.com/fossasia/meilix-artwork/) | Boot screen splash themes for Meilix

 ## Usage